MIT-SPARK/C-3PO/README.md

 **Authors:** [Rajat Talak](https://www.rajattalak.com/), Lisa Peng, [Luca Carlone](https://lucacarlone.mit.edu/)

-This is **C-3PO** -- an open-source implementation of our work titled "*Correct and Certify: A New Approach to Self-Supervised 3D Object Perception*" (see [paper](#paper)).
+**C-3PO** is an open-source implementation of our work titled "*Correct and Certify: A New Approach to Self-Supervised 3D Object Perception*" (see [paper](#paper)).
-**C-3PO** solves the certifiable object pose estimation problem, where -- given a partial point cloud of an object -- the goal is to estimate the object pose, fit a CAD model to the sensor data, and provide certification guarantees.
+It solves the certifiable object pose estimation problem, where -- given a partial point cloud of an object -- the goal is to estimate the object pose, fit a CAD model to the sensor data, and provide certification guarantees.